-One reason God accepts us “just as we are” (or according to Grace) is so that He can change us into the image of His Son (Romans 8:28-30, 2 Corinthians 3:13-18, Romans 12:1-2).
+One reason God accepts us “just as we are” (or according to His unmerited favor called Grace) is so that He can change us into the image of His Son (Romans 8:28-30, 2 Corinthians 3:13-18, Romans 12:1-2).
 God's acceptance comes first and the changes follow.
 But, there will always be those who use Grace as an excuse not to change.
 The Apostle Paul addressed this problem by saying;

 "What shall we say then?
 Shall we continue in sin that grace may abound?
 Certainly not!
 How shall we who died to sin live any longer in it?
 Or do you not know that as many of us as were baptized into Christ Jesus were baptized into His death?
 Therefore we were buried with Him through baptism into death, that just as Christ was raised from the dead by the glory of the Father, even so we also should walk in newness of life."
 (Romans 6:1-4)

 God initially accepts us (gives us eternal life) in the condition He finds us.
 Contrary to some popular church teaching, this offer is extended even to the worst of sinners – while they are still a sinner.
-Insisting that we must "clean ourselves of all sin" or "repent from all sin" before God will save us is a popular yet disastrous misconception - simply because it's impossible to accomplish before we are saved.
-Following the sacrificial death of Christ, Scripture now teaches that we are saved (we receive eternal life), FIRST - and the cleaning up of our lives takes place afterwards.
+Insisting that we must "clean ourselves of all sin" before God will save us is a popular yet disastrous misconception - simply because it's impossible to do before we are saved.
+Following the sacrificial death of Christ, Scripture teaches that we are saved (we receive eternal life) - FIRST - and the cleaning up of our lives (God calls it Sanctification) takes place afterwards.

 "For when we were still without strength, in due time Christ died for the ungodly.
 For scarcely for a righteous man will one die; yet perhaps for a good man someone would even dare to die.
 But God demonstrates His own love toward us, in that while we were still sinners, Christ died for us.
 Much more then, having now been justified by His blood, we shall be saved from wrath through Him.
 For if when we were enemies we were reconciled to God through the death of His Son, much more, having been reconciled, we shall be saved by His life."
 (Romans 5:6-10)